JahwonGrant/hr-analytics-employee-retention/README.md

 Built by Jahwon Grant – MBA Candidate & Data Analyst focused on turning HR data into business strategy.

-The Hidden Cost of Turnover:Predictive modeling in HR
+The Hidden Cost of Turnover: Predictive modeling in HR